 We're now ready to lay out our actual level.

-Right-click on the Rooms folder and click Add Room.
-You won't have to change any parameters of the new room before placing your objects.
-First click on the Backgrounds tab of your Room Properties window, and change the color box to black.
-Switch to the Objects tab, select each object and lay them out as pictures below, with our Player1 on the left and Player2 on the right, and with the Goals in red, and the Walls in blue.
-After the level's laid out, give it a quick Save and press the Run Game button (the green triangle) on the top toolbar to test it out!
+- 1) Right-click on the Rooms folder and click Create Room.
+You won't have to change any parameters of the new room before placing your objects. - 2) First click on the Backgrounds tab of your Room Properties window, and change the color box to black. - 3) Switch to the Objects tab, select each object and lay them out as pictures below, with our Player1 on the left and Player2 on the right, and with the Goals in red, and the Walls in blue.
+After the level is arranged, it may look like the picture below.

+4) Give it a quick Save and press the Run Game button (the green triangle) on the top toolbar to test it out!